 Changes proposed by the Government to benefits and services for young people and students in 2025

-The Government is planning changes to housing benefits for students, school transport subsidy and the waiting times guarantee and therapy guarantee for higher education students.
+The Government proposes changes to housing benefits for students, school transport subsidy and the waiting times guarantee and therapy guarantee for higher education students.
 In addition to these, it has been proposed that the minimum age for receiving several Kela benefits should be increased from 16 to 18 years of age.
 The Government further proposes changes to rehabilitation for young people and to the benefits which provide an income during rehabilitation.
 Most of the changes are intended to take effect in 2025.

 Student benefits

-The Government plans that all students who do not have a child they provide for would be transferred from the general housing allowance scheme to the student housing supplement scheme.
+The Government proposes that all students who do not have a child they provide for would be transferred from the general housing allowance scheme to the student housing supplement scheme.
 Another proposed change is that the right to school transport subsidy would be limited only to students entitled to free education.

 The Government is planning to transfer students from the general housing allowance scheme to the student housing supplement scheme.
 The maximum rate of the housing supplement would then be EUR 216, EUR 248 or EUR 296 per month, depending on the municipality in which the student lives.
 The amount of the housing supplement is affected only by the student’s own income.
 The student housing supplement would only be paid for months of study, unlike the general housing allowance, which has been paid throughout the year.
 These changes would not apply to students who are providing for a child.